-Any vegans have philosophical/ethical arguments to go vegan.
-In short, these vegans don’t consume meat, and they don’t want livestock or animals to be affected, which makes a few exceptions to the concept of veganism.
-If the substance is offered or exchanged out of the animal’s free will, it is appropriate.
-There is always a choice about ghee or vegan butter.
+Any vegans have philosophical/ethical arguments for going vegan.
+In short, these vegans don’t consume meat and don’t want livestock or animals to be affected, which makes a few exceptions to the concept of veganism.
+It is appropriate if the substance is offered or exchanged out of the animal’s free will.
+There is always a choice between ghee or vegan oil, but ghee is better.

 Ghee is healthier: it contains better nutrients like healthy fatty acids and fat-soluble vitamins.

 Try Milkio grass-fed ghee, which is prepared in New Zealand from local and imported ingredients.
 Milkio grass-fed ghee is all-natural and does not contain artificial color, flavor, and chemical preservatives.

 Milkio grass-fed ghee products are verified as non-GMO.
 Milkio Foods, the leading grass-fed ghee manufacturer and exporter, produces them.
 The ghee is all-natural and offers an intense nutty feel-good aroma, rich, creamy texture, and additive-free quality, making it a superfood for the kitchen.

 Milkio Ghee is gluten, lactose, casein, carb, sugar, and chemical-free product safe for consuming lactose intolerants and casein sensitives.
 It is keto and paleo diet-friendly.
 Milkio ghee products do not contain artificial color, flavor, or preservatives.

 Milkio ghee offers a high smoke point.
 It is shelf-stable dairy oil you can store in the kitchen at room temperature for up to 18 months from the manufacturing date.
 To buy Milkio ghee, you may order at the Milkio website.